 PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

-PCI DSS v4 introduced major changes but PCI DSS v4.0.1 do minor changes.
-Let’s do the comparative analysis.
+PCI DSS v4 introduced major changes, whereas PCI DSS v4.0.1 introduced only minor revisions.
+The following is a comparative analysis:

 Category | PCI DSS 4.0 | PCI DSS 4.0.1 |